 We recommend partnering with a B2B data or sales intelligence solution to automate this process for you.
 Why leave something so important in the hands of amateurs?
 Professional help will give you peace of mind and optimal results.

 Finding a B2B Sales Intelligence Solution, Bad Data, and Your Sales Team:

 Research shows that inaccurate data has a direct impact on the bottom line of 88% of companies, with the average company losing 12% of its revenue as a result (source).

 B2B sales and marketing professionals can no longer ignore the state of their database.
 Now, saying, “I don’t care if my data isn’t perfect,” is the same as saying, “I don’t mind losing a significant portion of my revenue.”

 Fortunately, it’s never been easier to prioritize database maintenance.
-For more detailed information about data quality, check out the following blog posts:
+For more detailed information about data quality and sales intelligence, check out the following blog posts:

 - Is Data Quality Killing Your Lead Flow?

 - The 5 C’s of Data: A Complete Guide to B2B Data Quality

 - 4 Ways Data Quality Could be Hurting Your Business